New Thought · 1850-1924

 Read the original - with Christie's annotations

-Christie L. Russell's annotated edition of Orison Swett Marden's key works adds the neuroscience, NLP, and CBT commentary that places each passage in its modern context — making century-old wisdom immediately actionable.
+Written under Lesley Christie's pen name Christie L. Russell, the annotated edition of Orison Swett Marden's key works adds the neuroscience, NLP, and CBT commentary that places each passage in its modern context - making century-old wisdom immediately actionable.

 As an Amazon Associate, Christie L. Russell earns from qualifying purchases.

-Want to be first to know when new Marden products and the annotated edition launch?
+Be first to know when Marden workbooks, tools, and the annotated edition launch.

 Join the list - get the free workbook too →